 You get the feeling in talking to Governor Rick Scott that he knows something we don’t know.
 He’s confident about this outcome of next Tuesday’s election.
-“I feel comfortable I’m going to win,” Governor Scott said.
+“I feel comfortable I’m going to win,” Governor Scott told FLA News.
 And at the same time reflective of his two terms as governor.
 “I’ve learned a lot these past 8 years.”

 Entering the weekend before the 2018 midterm election, Scott is crossing the state making his closing argument in his campaign for the U.S. Senate.
 He’s asking voters to remove the three-term Democratic Senator Bill Nelson.
 His closing message to Floridians?
 Vote.
 “I keep telling my 6 year-old grandson I only need one more vote than the other guy.”

 And if the polls are any indication, the race between Scott and Nelson will come down to the wire.
 A new poll released Friday shows Scott with a five-point lead, however, most surveys show the race deadlocked.
 Scott has won his two terms as governor by a margin of one percent.